States starting to shift on closed borders - Shepparton News

 And Tasmania is considering opening its borders to some states before the end of October.

-Federal Finance Minister Mathias Cormann has long argued state borders should be reopened as soon as possible.
+"I think that will just further assist getting people back into jobs and make sure we live alongside the virus, and not have it dictate how we live."

-Senator Cormann believes Western Australia, which has fiercely protected its closed borders, could soon follow the other states and territories.
+Finance Minister Mathias Cormann said his home state of Western Australia, which has fiercely protected its closed borders, could soon follow the other states and territories.

-"I think I have detected a level of shifting on this front.
-I am detecting some shifts," he told the Nine Network on Tuesday.
+"I think I have detected a level of shifting on this front," he told the Nine Network.

 "In the end I think all of us want Australia to be restored to as close as possible to normal in a way that is COVID-safe."